uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 Accordingly, the recipe that most organizations converged to is -- feed the pool with motivated people (often fresh out of school) and establish a brutal and relentless review regime to keep them moving.

 For a lot fo people the above is just the right recipe to descend into a spiral of burn-out, depression and anxiety.
-The company does the one thing it can do, which is -- to pay for your gym and perhaps a therapist.
+The companies only do the convenient thing of covering the costs of a gym membership and perhaps of a moderately priced therapist; this is commendable but I much rather prefer not having to be depressed in the first place.

+For many of us, having major professional challenges could offset those bad feelings; however the hyper-specialization I mentioned above shunts self-realization.
-The above is especially salient when considering the lack of self-realization that comes from hyper-specialization.
-For me personally it's very hard to justify not seeing my family by a miniscule bump in a KPI that my contribution would amount to.
+In other words, for me personally it's very hard to justify not seeing my family by a miniscule bump in a KPI that my contribution would amount to.

-# Neutral notes and Summary
+# The Synthesis
 ## No need to be a Genius
 My main message here: Big Tech Jobs mainly require the people holding them to be aggressive optimizers of business performance, which typically does not require genius-level intelligence.
 Appropriately, the Big Tech recruitment pipeline actually selects people by being able to divert several months of their